elburch/blazor-finance/README.md

 NOTE: If an Account and Asset are both associated with the same Expense record, a 50% allocation will be assumed.
 For different allocation percentages, it is prefereable to create separate records with each Expense Asset or Account receiving a specific dollar ammount.

+### Templates
+Templates are used to identify the ordinal position of columns in brokerage portfolio import files (.csv format).

+Each brokerage seems to use their own export format.
+Templates are used to identify the Ticker, Description, Shares, and Price columns in the export file.

+TIP: All positions selected on import will adopt the Asset Type defined in the portfolio.
+Multiple templates can be defined for each brokerage file (one for each Asset Type).

+For example:

+Type                Name                    Ticker Label        Description Label       Shares Label        Price Label ExchangeTradedFund  Charles Schwab ETF      Symbol              Description             Qty (Quantity)      Price Stock               Charles Schwab Stock    Symbol              Description             Qty (Quantity)      Price

 <p>(<a href="#readme-top">back to top</a>)</p>

 ## Projections